vst121/VCoffee/README.md

 # VCoffee
-VCoffee is a project based on .NET Core &amp; Vue.js
+VCoffee is a project based on .NET Core &amp; Angular